 According to the study mentioned above, acid reflux tablets are often prescribed for symptoms like a lump in the throat, even though the medication has no effect on this symptom.

 A hoarse voice comes from stomach acid irritating your vocal cords.

-The study mentioned above also found that PPIs have the same effect on hoarse voice as dummy pills.
+The study mentioned above also found that PPIs have no more effect on hoarse voice than dummy pills (placebos).

 When you have acid reflux, thick mucus is your body’s way of defending your food pipe against the corrosive stomach acid.